dvicory/TvT/README.md

     make install

 This will compile TvT's CoffeeScript into JavaScript and get the modules ready for the browser.
 It is installed locally and not into any system directories.

+## Running
+execute script
+    bin/server.js 8080

+This would run the TvT server on [localhost 8080](http://localhost:8080)